smartkek/dai-insured/README.md

 ### Existing solutions

 * [DeFi Saver](https://defisaver.com).
 It provides the functions ```Repay``` (move further from the liquidation) and ```Boost``` (move closer to liquidation, increase leverage).
 They have email notifications on the roadmap (see [Can DeFi Saver automatically protect my CDP from liquidation?](https://defisaver.com/faq)), however, even then avoiding liquidation will require manual action.
 See also: [Introducing CDP Saver](https://blog.decenter.com/2019/04/29/introducing-cdp-saver-cdp-management-and-protection/).
 * [InstaDapp Bridge](https://instadapp.io).
 The InstaDApp liquidity contract "pays back your CDP debt and withdraws ETH that then gets moved to Compound.
 The liquidity contract then draws an equivalent order to compensate the previously paid debt".
+This helps as the collateral factor in Compound (80%) is higher than in Maker (66%).
 This also requires manual user action.
 * others?

 ## What it does

-TODO: come up with a single-word term for "partially repay the CDP to move further from liquidations threshold".
-For now, just use "repay".

-DAI Insured enables a CDP holder to outsource the monitoring and (partially) relaying CDPs to avoid liquidation.
+DAI Insured enables a CDP holder to outsource the monitoring and (partially) repaying CDPs to avoid liquidation.
 This outsourcing is performed trustlessly and increases market efficiency by enabling markets for CDP monitoring.
+When called, DAI Insured decreases the liquidation risk by decreasing the collaterization and debt by the same amount.

 ### Two ways to avoid liquidation

-TODO: draw the graph (or simply take a photo of the hand-drawn one)

 We can visualize a CDP as a point on a plane, where the X axis is the collateral value (deposited ETH in USD), and the Y axis is the debt value (withdrawn DAI in USD).
-Line A is the liquidation threshold.
-Our goal is to always stay under this line.
+Our goal is to always stay under the Liquidation (red) line.

-Line B is the threshold line.
+The black line us is the insurance threshold line.
+The insurance threshold indicates

 In the area between these lines (the Danger Area), our contract may act to move the point further from the line.
 This can be done in one of the two ways: